libbymiller/libbybot_eleven/README.md

 width="500" alt="Libbybot 8"/>

-The idea is that you run a headless browser on a Raspberry Pi in the lamp, and connect to it via a laptop or phone using a browser.
+The idea is that you run a headless browser on a Raspberry Pi in the lamp, and connect to it remotely via a laptop or phone using a browser (Chrome or Firefox).

 You need to do the [server](/server) part of this first, then set up the [arduino](/arduino) and [pi](/pi).
 Construction instructions are in